• Home

 Reach out and send me a message

-My living history programs of Frederick Law Olmsted, Augustin Fresnel, Young Abe Lincoln and Philip Freneau are available for museums, historical societies, libraries and cultural organizations.
+My living history programs of Augustin Fresnel, Frederick Law Olmsted, Young Abe Lincoln and Philip Freneau are available for lighthouses, museums, historical societies, libraries, schools and public gardens.
 Do you have someone from history that you would like to see performed for your audience and organization?
 Let's see what's possible!

 I look forward to hearing from you.